|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you're a fried rice fan, you'll absolutely love this scrumptious Thai version of chicken fried rice.
-What we enjoy most about this dish is that every bite full is different: sometimes you get a sweet-savory combination of pineapple and chicken, at other times you taste the spicy flavor of the rice together with the contrasting texture of nuts and raisins.
+What we enjoy most about this dish is that every bite is different: sometimes you get a sweet-savory combination of pineapple and chicken, at other times you taste the spicy flavor of the rice together with the contrasting texture of nuts and raisins.
 There's a little prep work involved, but the actual cooking time is fast and easy.
 Makes a great dish for everyday eating as well as parties.
 Note the use of individual spices rather than curry powder in the stir-fry sauce, which makes it different from other pineapple rice recipes, and makes it taste better too.

 - 1/2 tablespoon soy sauce